top of page

 Cognitive Defusion (ACT Technique)

-This reduces the power of anxious thoughts.
+This technique reduces the power of anxious thoughts.
 For example, your original thought may be, “I’m an uncaring partner.”
 Take a second to step back and think, “I’m having the thought that I’m an uncaring partner.”
 Once you’ve done that, create even more distance, for example, “I notice I’m having the thought that I’m an uncaring partner.”
 You can even do it with a silly voice or sing it.

 For more information on this technique, Dr. Russ Harris offers free resources on cognitive defusion on his website.

-Dr. Mahoney talks about safe space visualization where you create an internal “safe space” that you can visit mentally during periods of increased anxiety.
+Dr. Mahoney talks about safe space visualization, where you create an internal “safe space” that you can visit mentally during periods of increased anxiety.
 She also provides a YouTube video to explain it better.

-And, finally, the last technique she recommends is color breathing, where you visualize inhaling a calming color and exhaling a color representing anxiety.
+Finally, the last technique she recommends is color breathing, where you visualize inhaling a calming color and exhaling a color representing anxiety.

 To find therapists, you can look: